Open Source and Public Domain are frequently confused. Here’s why it’s a mistake to treat the two terms as synonyms.

 - “Open Source” describes a subset of free software that is made available under a copyright license approved by the Open Source Initiative as conforming with the Open Source Definition.
 Having a standards body for licenses — one which ratifies the consensus of an open community of license reviewers — saves individuals from needing to each seek out a legal advisor to tell them whether a given license does in fact give them the rights they need to build or deploy the software they want.
 By providing easy certainty, open source gives people permission in advance to meet their own needs and innovate with technology.

 - “Public Domain” means software (or indeed anything else that could be copyrighted) that is not restricted by copyright.
 It may be this way because the copyright has expired, or because the person entitled to control the copyright has disclaimed that right.
 Disclaiming copyright is only possible in some countries, and copyright expiration happens at different times in different jurisdictions (and usually after such a long time as to be irrelevant for software).
 As a consequence, it’s impossible to make a globally applicable statement that a certain piece of software is in the public domain.
+Public domain is a local conclusion, not a global license.

 The community goes to great efforts to ensure things called “open source” are under an OSI-approved copyright license even though some regard it as obstructive bureaucracy.
 Many would prefer to simply say their code is “public domain” but that doesn’t deliver the key benefit open source offers: certainty over the core freedoms of free software.
 That leaves doubts about there being sufficient permission-in-advance for some collaborators.